nixworks/public/news/2015/02/24/README.md

 ##### British Parliament
 ### [The British Parliament's House of Lords gives final approval to a bill that earlier in February had been approved in the House of Commons, refusing to block the plan by a majority of 232, that would allow, through a modified form of in vitro fertilization (IVF), the creation of three-person babies, to treat certain mitochondrial disorders (mitochondria are parts of cells that convert nutrients into useful cellular energy to fuel vital processes), by using a very small segment of mitochondrial DNA from another woman to replace the mother's defective DNA; the U.K. is the first to authorize the still ethically controversial procedure. ](/news/2015/02/24/the-british-parliament-s-house-of-lords-gives-final-approval-to-a-bill-that-earlier-in-february-had-been-approved-in-the-house-of-commons-r.md)
-_Context: mitochondria, the House of Commons, mitochondrial disorders, British Parliament, in vitro fertilization, House of Lords_
+_Context: the House of Commons, in vitro fertilization, House of Lords, mitochondria, mitochondrial disorders, British Parliament_

 ##### United States Navy SEAL
 ### [Eddie Ray Routh is found guilty of the 2013 murder of United States Navy SEALs' sniper Chris Kyle and Kyle's friend Chad Littlefield in Texas.
 Routh is automatically sentenced to life imprisonment without parole. ](/news/2015/02/24/eddie-ray-routh-is-found-guilty-of-the-2013-murder-of-united-states-navy-seals-sniper-chris-kyle-and-kyle-s-friend-chad-littlefield-in-texa.md)
-_Context: sniper, Texas, parole, life imprisonment, Chris Kyle, United States Navy SEAL_
+_Context: sniper, Texas, United States Navy SEAL, parole, Chris Kyle, life imprisonment_

 ##### Chicago aldermanic elections, 2015
 ### [Voters in the American city of Chicago, Illinois, go to the polls to elect a Mayor and 50 aldermen.
 In the mayoral election, there will be a runoff between incumbent Rahm Emanuel and Cook County Commissioner Jesus "Chuy" Garcia. ](/news/2015/02/24/voters-in-the-american-city-of-chicago-illinois-go-to-the-polls-to-elect-a-mayor-and-50-aldermen-in-the-mayoral-election-there-will-be-a.md)